9 Steps to Create Information Security Plan

 In simplest of terms: know what you have.
 Create an inventory of both hardware and software and identify existing safeguards and controls you have in place.
 This step is crucial, as you can't properly assess your firm's level of risk or adequately protect data and information unless you understand what systems you have and what data they hold.

-In our next blog post, we'll continue the series and post steps four through nine on how to create an information security plan.
-You can also download our eBook to get a comprehensive list of the nine steps, including pro-tips and resources relevant to financial firms.
+You can download our eBook to get a comprehensive list of the nine steps, including pro-tips and resources relevant to financial firms and BioTech companies.